Marina Zolotova

-Marina Zolotova (Марына Васільеўна Золатава) is a Belarusian journalist, chief editor of Tut.by media outlet since 2004.
-In 2021 she was arrested under charges of large-scale tax evasion; later political charges were added to her case.
+Marina Zolotova (Марына Васільеўна Золатава) is a Belarusian journalist, chief editor of Tut. by media outlet since 2004.
+In 2021, she was arrested under charges of large-scale tax evasion; later, political charges were added to her case.
 She is considered a political prisoner by the European Union, the United States of America, and numerous human rights defenders.
 On March 17, 2023, she was sentenced to 12 years in prison.

 Biography

 Early years and family

 Zolotova was born in Minsk in 1977.
-She graduated from BSU Philology department.
+She graduated from the BSU Philology department.
 Zolotova speaks Bulgarian.
 She worked at the Institute of Science Research, then at the BelaPAN agency.

-Tut.by
+Tut. by

-In Summer 2004, Zolotova started working at Tut.by.
-Very soon she became chief editor of the outlet.
-Under Zolotova Tut.by launched its own news block and gradually opened other departments, dedicated to sports, culture, fashions, etc. While in 2004 the site had only 6000 unique visitors per day, by 2020 it grew into the biggest Belarusian Internet media with more than 50 journalists in staff and daily audience of more than 600000.
+In the Summer of 2004, Zolotova started working at Tut. by.
+Very soon, she became the chief editor of the outlet.
+Under Zolotova Tut. by launched its news block and gradually opened other departments, dedicated to sports, culture, fashion, etc. While in 2004 the site had only 6000 unique visitors per day, by 2020 it had grown into the biggest Belarusian Internet media with more than 50 journalists on staff and a daily audience of more than 600,000.

 Political pressure and arrests

 BelTA case

-On 7 August 2018, Investigative Committee of Belarus raided TUT.BY office in Minsk.
-Zolotova was arrested under charges of criminal offense for sharing passwords for paywalled BelTA newsfeed.
-The other journalists were soon released, but Zolotva was found guilty for ‘inaction of an official’ and sentenced to a fine of 300 Base amounts.
+On 7 August 2018, the Investigative Committee of Belarus raided TUT.BY the office in Minsk.
+Zolotova was arrested on charges of criminal offense for sharing passwords for the paywalled BelTA newsfeed.
+The other journalists were soon released, but Zolotva was found guilty of ‘inaction of an official’ and sentenced to a fine of 300 Base amounts.
 Notably, the practice of sharing passwords is widespread in Belarusian media, BelTA took very few precautionary measures and never before served as a criminal complainant in court.
 The "BelTA case" was condemned by the United Nations, EU, US officials and numerous human rights defenders.